jschnab/systems_design/instagram/README.md

 * `image_ids`: set<uuid>

-Read query 9 is satisfied by the table `user_followed`, which is an inverted version of the table `user_follows` we saw previously:
+Read query 9 is satisfied by the table `user_followed`, which is an inverted version of the table `user_follows` we saw previously.

 Table `user_followed`: